dwalker109/aoc-2023/README.md

 Mainly about parsing text.
 I decided not to reach for nom yet.
 Manually parsing it felt a bit grubby but tbh it worked out ok and I'm reasonably happy with what I ended up with.

+## Day 3: Gear Ratios

+A fairly standard Xy lookup type problem, made more difficult by sequences of some items counting as one item.
+I could have done some data cleanup to make this somewhat trivial but I went with something a bit more refined/fussy in the end.
+There's a fair bit of code but it's OK.